dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 and the `Link` "*Presentational*" Component:
-The `Link` Component only specifies the *appearance* of a link when it is *active* or *inactive* but it doesn't know about the behaviour.
+The `Link` Component only specifies the *appearance* of a link when it is *active* or *inactive* but it doesn't know about the behavior.
-The `FilterLink` Component is a *Container* so it provides the *data* and the *behaviour* for the "*Presentational*" Component.
+The `FilterLink` Component is a *Container* so it provides the *data* and the *behavior* for the "*Presentational*" Component.
 When it mounts it subscribes to the `store` so it *independently* re-renders when the `store` `state` changes